dgelessus/NAGUS/docs/uru/game_server.rst

 happens using serialized :cpp:class:`plNetMessage` objects, which are wrapped in :ref:`cli2game_propagate_buffer`/:ref:`game2cli_propagate_buffer` when sent to/from the game server.

-The different :cpp:class:`plNetMessage` subclasses are identified by their ``plCreatable`` class index.
+The different :cpp:class:`plNetMessage` subclasses are identified by their :cpp:class:`plCreatable` class index.
 Unlike the :ref:`lower-level message protocol <messages>`, :cpp:class:`plNetMessage`\s aren't strictly separated by communication direction.
 Many message types are in fact sent in both directions between client and server,